MicrosoftDocs/well-architected/well-architected/iot/iot-security.md

 - Manage user access through an appropriate access control model, such as role-based or attribute-based access control.
 - Layer least-privileged access for IoT devices by using network segmentation.

+### Network micro-segmentation

+Network design and configuration provide opportunities to build defense in depth by segmenting IoT devices based on their traffic patterns and risk exposure.
+This segmentation minimizes the potential impact of compromised devices and adversaries pivoting to higher-value assets.
+Network segmentation typically uses next-generation firewalls.

+Network micro-segmentation enables isolation of less-capable devices at the network layer, either behind a gateway or on a discrete network segment.
+Use network segmentation to group IoT devices, and use endpoint protection to mitigate the impact of potential compromise.

+Implement a holistic firewall rule strategy that allows devices to access the network when required, and blocks access when not allowed.
+To support defense in depth, mature organizations can implement micro-segmentation policies at multiple layers of the Purdue model.
+If necessary, use firewalls on devices to restrict network access.

 ### Device health

 Under the zero-trust principle, device health is a key factor to determine the risk profile, including trust level, of a device.
 Use the risk profile as an access gate to ensure only healthy devices can access IoT applications and services, or to identify devices in questionable health for remediation.